keang/keang.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a Full-stack Engineer at Roomorama.com, where codes are written in between foosball games.
+I am a polyglot software engineer.
+I write mainly ruby and python, picking up golang.

 My current obsession is Ruby, soccer and badminton.